jarviscanada/jarvis_data_eng_OsamaShahid/README.md

 **JDBC App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_demo_OsamaShahid/tree/master/core_java)]: Implemented JDBC to connect to a Postgres database and execute CRUD operation following the Data Access Object (DAO) design pattern.

 **Twitter App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_demo_OsamaShahid/tree/master/core_java)]: A command-line application that allows users to create, show and delete tweets.
-This was created using Java/Maven and Spring for dependency management.
-Also performed integration and unit testing utilizing Mockito framework.
-Finally built an image using dockers and uploaded it to the docker hub.
+This was created using Java/Maven and Spring framework for dependency management.
+Also performed integration and unit testing by utilizing the Mockito framework.
+Packaged and built an image using dockers and uploaded it to the docker hub.

 ## Highlighted Projects